devmonte/net-core-exercises/README.md

 04_Logging
 Create WebAPI project using `dotnet new webapi` command.
 Add fallowing changes to the app:
 - Add logging to Controller's action and log info about request origin
-- Add logging to Startup class and log some message
+- Log some message in Configure method in Startup class
 - *Add logging to Program class and log something similar to "App is starting!"

 05_Logging